Museums in Riyadh: Al-Hajj and Al-Haramain Hall

 The area measuring of this hall is 800 Square Meters.
 It represents Hajj and rites with all the matters that related to them, and it has five wards.

 Archaeological Museum (King Saud University)

 This museum considered one of the leading museums in Saudi Arabia, especially in Riyadh.
 It established in 1378, within King Saud University on the ground floor of the college of literature.
 At the beginning of the museum's opening, it was showing the antiquities that collected during the scientific journeys and organizing the archaeological sites in the kingdom of Saudi Arabia.
 In 1398, the museum became affiliated with the Archaeology department, and that is when the Department of Antiquities and museums created in literature's college.

 Objective

 The museum's objective is to highlight the aspects and history of the Kingdom’s monuments.

 Currency Museum

-The Museum of Currency considered one of the specialized historical and cultural museums worldwide by highlighting the aesthetic and ancient appearance of the currency.
+The SAMA Money Museum is considered one of the specialized historical and cultural museums worldwide by highlighting the aesthetic and ancient appearance of the currency.
 This museum follows the Saudi Arabian Monetary Agency, and it has five halls.